-The brief cognitive instrument that has been selected is the Montreal Cognitive Assessment test (MoCA) that is designed to detect subjects at the MCI stage of cognitive dysfunction [9].
+The brief cognitive instrument that has been selected is the Montreal Cognitive Assessment test (MoCA) which is designed to detect subjects at the MCI stage of cognitive dysfunction (Nasreddine, Phillips et al. 2005).
 This instrument has been shown to have adequate sensitivity and specificity in clinical settings to detect suspected MCI.
-The MoCA is believed to be more sensitive than general screening instruments, such as the Mini-Mental State Examination (MMSE) or the Short Test of Mental Status.
-The MoCA can be administered in approximately 10 minutes.
+The MoCA is believed to be more sensitive than general screening instruments such as the MMSE or the Short Test of Mental Status.
+The MoCA can be administered in approximately ten minutes.

-For a functional assessment, we have selected the Measurement of Everyday Cognition (ECog) [10].
-This instrument has been developed to assess functional impairment of a very mild nature, as can be seen in MCI.
-The ECog is an informant-rated questionnaire that comprises multiple subscales and takes approximately 10 minutes to administer.
+For a functional assessment, we have selected the Measurement of Everyday Cognition (ECog) (Farias, Mungas et al. 2008).
+This instrument has been developed to assess functional impairment of a very mild nature as can be seen in MCI.
+The ECog is an informant-rated questionnaire comprised of multiple subscales and takes approximately ten minutes to administer.
 Previous research on this instrument indicates that ECog correlates well with established measures of functional status and global cognition but only weakly with age and education.
-ECog was able to differentiate among cognitively normal, MCI, and AD subjects.
-Results of ECog suggest that it is a useful tool for the measurement of general and domainspecific everyday functions in the elderly.
+ECog was able to differentiate among cognitively normal, MCI and AD subjects.
+Results of ECog suggest that it is a useful tool for the measurement of general and domain-specific everyday functions in the elderly.

 The MoCA and ECog will be administered to all participants in ADNI GO but will not be used for any screening or diagnostic decisions themselves.
 Rather, the traditional screening measures involving the single paragraph from the Logical Memory subtest and the CDR will be used to determine the appropriate level of function for subjects in ADNI GO just as it was in ADNI 1.
-However, the performances of the MoCA and ECog will be followed up to determine their ability to differentiate among the four groups.
+However, the performances of the MoCA and ECog will be followed to determine their ability to differentiate among the four groups.